-to converted down, energy to be color.
+a BPP - to converted down/encod to 8-bit color.
 Profile configuration For Audio - AAC, OPUS, Raw Audio.
 Name Enter a unique name for the profile.
 Bitrate Specify the bitrate for the profile.
-You can convert the audio sampling rate from 44.1kHz to 48kHz and vice versa.
-Select one of the following options: Sampling Rate Copy from source - if you do not wish to make any changes.
-44.1kHz - to convert a 48kHz audio stream to 44.1kHz.
+Sampling Rate You can convert the audio sampling rate from 44.1kHz to 48kHz and vice versa.
+Select one of the following options: Copy from source - if you do not wish to make any changes.
+44.1kHz - to convert a 48kHz audio stream to 44.1kHz. • 48kHz - to convert a 44.1kHz audio stream to 48kHz.

-- 48kHz to convert a 44.1kHz audio stream to 48kHz. - AAC-LC (default) AAC Low Complexity.
+• AAC-LC (default) - AAC Low Complexity.
 The simplest and most widely used and supported profile.